ANALYSIS-Biden talks down Russia, spurs allies in bid to back Putin into a corner

 Aides said Biden wanted to send a message that Putin was isolating himself on the international stage with his actions, ranging from election interference and cyber-attacks against Western nations to his treatment of domestic critics.

+"He was clear and direct in where he was standing up and pushing back against Putin," Biden's national security adviser Jake Sullivan told reporters on Thursday.
+"What you heard publicly was very much a reflection of what President Biden conveyed privately."

-But Biden could struggle in a parallel attempt to stop the rot in U.S.-Russia relations and deter the threat of nuclear conflict while also talking down Russia, some observers said.
+But Biden could struggle in a parallel attempt to stop the deterioration in U.S.-Russia relations and deter the threat of nuclear conflict while also talking down Russia, some observers said.

 "The administration wants to de-escalate tensions.
 It's not clear to me that Putin does," said Tim Morrison, a national security adviser during the Trump administration.
 "The only cards he has to play are those of the disruptor."